What We Analyze

 Your portfolio is analyzed across 5 independent dimensions — not just one allocation chart:

-We generate a starting allocation model based on your risk profile.
-Then you explore — interactive sliders let you adjust any target and watch the entire analysis recalculate in real time.
+We generate a starting model based on your risk profile.
+Then you explore — adjust any target and watch the analysis recalculate in real time.

 Gap Analysis